Icy Worm Pond

 - Last, but not least, taste your science experiment!

-This science was experiment created for Dixie Crystals by Liz Heinecke.
+Science experiment created by Liz Heinecke.
 Liz shares her love of science through her blog, The Kitchen Pantry Scientist and she recently published her first science book: Kitchen Science Lab for Kids, a book of 52 fun and educational science projects for kids of all ages.

 Photos by Amber Procaccini.